SAMAYV/YelpCamp_Node_JS/readme.md

 	Install passport-local
 	Install passport-local-mongoose

+# For using virtual environment

+	To install virtual environment:
+		sudo pip install nodeenv
+	To create new environment:
+		nodeenv env
+	To activate environment:
+		. env/bin/activate
+	To deactivate environment:
+		deactivate_node

 # About

 	Created an Image Gallery Blog Website (using NodeJS) where people can create their blogs, can